 Men reading this might empathize with Jason.
-Women reading this may feel bad for him, yet also want to him to know that it’s not BECAUSE he’s nice that he’s not attracting women.
+Women reading this may feel bad for him, yet also want him to know that it’s not BECAUSE he’s nice that he’s not attracting women.
 It’s because he’s doesn’t have masculine energy.
 It’s because he constantly seeks the approval of others.
 It’s because he’s not sexually aggressive.
 It’s because he sacrifices his personal power to be conciliatory.
-These are common attributes of nice guys, yet nice guys think that women don’t like nice guys BECAUSE they’re nice.
+These are common attributes of nice guys, yet nice guys think that many women don’t like nice guys BECAUSE they’re nice.

 Not true.
 Women want nice guys — nice guys with opinions who stand up for themselves and know how to take control.

-Smart women are very much like nice guys.
+Smart, strong women are very much like nice guys.